 - Brokerage

 - Commission

 - Fees

 - Discounts

 - Kickbacks

 - Trailer fees

-- Other pecuniary benefits.
+- · Other pecuniary benefits.

-Option 1 - waiver consent Option 2 - passing on to clients • The client must be explicitly informed by the financial services provider of any compensation before the transaction is concluded, and • The full amount of the compensation is passed on to the client. must explicitly agree that the compen- sation will not be passed on and that the financial services provider will retain it. • The information to the client must include the type and scope of compensa- tion, and must be disclosed in figures before the service is provided.
+Option 1 - waiver consent

+- The client must be explicitly informed by the financial services provider of any compensation before the transaction is concluded, and - must explicitly agree that the compensation will not be passed on and that the financial services provider will retain it. - The information to the client must include the type and scope of compensation, and must be disclosed in figures before the service is provided.
 If an exact calculation is not possible, the calculation parameters must be disclosed in such a way that the client gains a sense of the corresponding amount.
 The exact amount must be disclosed ex-post at the client's request.